 Another major threat to the Leuser Ecosystem and its orangutans and other wildlife is the construction of new roads, several of which are proposed within its boundaries.
 These roads will further fragment the forests and the orangutan populations they support, into ever smaller, potentially non-viable units.
 Roads through forests in Indonesia also tend to be followed by illegal encroachment and increased poaching and hunting of wildlife.
 All of the remaining wild Sumatran orangutan populations are already struggling to hang on and new roads will add significantly to the list of threats they already face.

 Estimates of remaining orangutan numbers have declined dramatically over the last two decades due to habitat loss.
-According to the most recent survey results published in 2016, only around 14,000 Sumatran orangutans remain in the wild today.
-Without doubt, with current rates of habitat loss the continued survival of the Sumatran orangutan is under serious imminent threat.
+According to the most recent survey results published in 2016, only around 14,000 Sumatran and Tapanuli orangutans remain in the wild today.
+Without doubt, with current rates of habitat loss the continued survival of the two species is under serious imminent threat.
 Now, more than ever, we must intensify the fight for the survival of this species!